swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D3-LessonPlan-ProjectManagement-VideoDemo.md

 # Topics

+## Introduce Video Demos Assignments
+* At the end of Sprints 1, 2, and 3
+* Primary audience is your Client
+* Review assignment sheet and rubric + lecuture slides

 ## Project Management
 [Dilbert - Project Management Zombie](https://dilbert.com/strip/2006-02-11)

 [Dilbert -  No more planning and no more documentation](https://dilbert.com/strip/2007-11-26)

+### Client Management and Expectations
+* What are some client hurtles that you have already encountered?
+How can you mitigate those?
+* Review Tombstone poster
+* **Be mindful of scope creep** and be realistic

 ### Client Charter
 * Review of key changes:
     1. Add/remove team members